 In the event world, stop jerking your attendee’s chain, they are not a dog.
 Instead, have everyone just treat each other with a little respect and call them what they are.
 A registration agent, or a registration person, or better yet, Tom in the Registration Department.
 There is no need to put lipstick on this particular animal because it is what it is.
 This does not call for a larger title, it calls for dignity.

 Empower your registration staff with the power to make decisions quickly and help your attendees get the help they need and knock off the titles like:

 - A Certified, Extra Special, Candy on Top, Registration, Guru, Expert, Specialist

 Just call a rose a rose.
-It won’t fit on business card anyway.
+It won’t fit on a business card anyway.